-- Your students should know how to use the Photomerge Panorama, Photomerge Group Shot, Photomerge Scene Cleaner, Photomerge Faces, Photomerge Exposure, and Photomerge Style Match features. - They should understand the different layout options available for a Photomerge Panorama. - They should understand the value of capturing multiple images to take advantage of Photomerge Group Shot, Scene Cleaner and Photomerge Exposure. - Students should know how to create a composite image using selections from multiple images with layers, masks and the Defringe command.
+- Your students should know how to use the Photomerge Panorama, Photomerge Group Shot, Photomerge Scene Cleaner, Photomerge Faces, Photomerge Exposure, and Photomerge Compose features. - They should understand the different layout options available for a Photomerge Panorama. - They should understand the value of capturing multiple images to take advantage of Photomerge Group Shot, Scene Cleaner, Photomerge Exposure, and Photomerge Compose. - Students should know how to create a composite image using selections from multiple images with layers, masks and the Defringe command.

 The projects and exercises in this lesson detail practical, step-by-step techniques that are well illustrated and explained and usually quite easy to follow.
-For teaching opportunities, look for those dialog box options, menu commands, tool settings, and underlying concepts in each exercise that are not specifically covered.
+For teaching opportunities, look for those dialog options, menu commands, tool settings, and underlying concepts in each exercise that are not specifically covered.

-This lesson does not include exercises for either Photomerge Faces or the new Photomerge Style Match feature.
+This lesson does not include exercises for Photomerge Faces.
 You can either treat this as an extra teaching opportunity in class, or assign projects based on these tools as homework-once students have worked with four Photomerge tools, the commonality of interface and process will make the other two very easy to learn.